March 12, 2026 · Roofing

 Most residential roof replacements in New England take one to two days.
 Here's the sequence:

 Tear-off: The existing shingles, underlayment, and flashing are removed completely.
-Nova does full tear-offs on every project — no layering new shingles over old ones.
-This is non-negotiable: nailing through two layers of old shingles is a code violation in most of ME, NH, and VT, and it prevents proper inspection of the decking beneath.
+Nova does full tear-offs on every project, no layering new shingles over old ones.
+This is non-negotiable: nailing through two layers of old shingles is a code violation in most of ME and NH, and it prevents proper inspection of the decking beneath.

 Ice and water shield: Applied at the eaves and all vulnerable penetrations first.
 In New England, this step is done more aggressively than the minimum code requires, because it's the primary defense against ice dam water infiltration.